justaguy1337/Enigma-Simulator/README.md

 ### Controls
 - Keys Left , Down , Right Arrow for changing rotor position
 - Use the Dropdown box to change Reflector and Rotors
+- Only alphabets and space are accepted (rest are ignored)

 ---